 The human papillomavirus (HPV) vaccine is offered to all students in grade 6.
 The vaccine has been shown to protect against various cancers caused by HPV.
 Your child may be offered other vaccines if they have not had all doses of the recommended childhood vaccines that they are eligible for.
 For more information on the recommended childhood vaccines in B.C., see the B.C.
-Immunization Schedules at www.healthlinkbc.ca/bc-immunization-schedules.
+Immunization Schedules at Immunizations schedule for children.

 It is important to keep a record of all immunizations that your child has received.
-If your child received any vaccines outside of B.C., you can update their vaccine record at https://www.immunizationrecord.gov.bc.ca/.
+If your child received any vaccines outside of B.C., you can update their vaccine record at www.immunizationrecord.gov.bc.ca.